tseemann/abricate/README.md

 ## Combining reports across samples

 ABRicate can combine results into a simple matrix of gene presence/absence.
+This can be individual abricate reports, or a combined one.

 ```
 # Run abricate on each .fa file